 8.4.2 Regrade/Downgrade

-Interfaces between common products can be mixed or “cut” into the lower quality product.
-The lower quality product is thus further downgraded by the addition of the interface.
+Interfaces between common products can be mixed or “cut” into lower-quality products.
+The addition of the interface thus further downgrades the lower-quality product.

 8.4.3 Blending

-• Onboard Blending – products can be prepared to specification without the use of onshore facilities.
+- Onboard Blending – products can be prepared to specification without onshore facilities.

-Online blending (and in-line), ensuring enhanced accuracy, has become more common due to technological advancements, computerization, and the accessibility of certain equipment.
-Many different software packages that optimize the blending process and production of profitable products are available.
+Online blending (and in-line), which ensures enhanced accuracy, has become more common due to technological advancements, computerization, and the accessibility of certain equipment.
+Many different software packages that optimize the blending process and the production of profitable products are available.

 9 Multi-Product Pipelines: Controls

-Pipeline companies install a series of components and equipment to ensure that the pipeline systems operate in an efficient, reliable, and safe manner.
-Valves are essential parts of any piping system used to obtain the aforementioned operating objectives by controlling the flow and pressure of fluids.
+Pipeline companies install components and equipment to ensure pipeline systems operate efficiently, reliably, and safely.
+Valves are essential parts of any piping system, controlling the flow and pressure of fluids to obtain the aforementioned operating objectives.

-There are many reasons why a pipeline may need to restrict gas flow in certain areas, including emergency shutdown (safeguarding people and protect property) and maintenance.
-For example, if a section of pipe requires replacement or maintenance, valves on either end of that section of pipe can be closed to allow engineers and work crews safe access.
+There are many reasons why a pipeline may need to restrict gas flow in certain areas, including emergency shutdown (safeguarding people and protecting property) and maintenance.
+For example, if a section of pipe requires replacement or maintenance, valves on either end of that section can be closed to allow engineers and work crews safe access.

 When valves are located correctly, properly maintained, and correctly operated, it can reduce the volume of product released in the event of a pipeline failure.
 Valves serve to block or isolate pipeline sections for required maintenance or emergencies.

 However, valves can increase system complexity and have inherent risks.
-The installation of a valve can have an environmental impact and the valve itself can have issues related to reliability, leakage, and susceptibility to accidental damage or vandalism.
-It is essential to assess and analyse the engineering and environmental impacts of valves holistically, in the context of the entire pipeline system and the surrounding landscape.
+Installing a valve can have an environmental impact, and the valve can have issues related to reliability, leakage, and susceptibility to accidental damage or vandalism.
+It is essential to assess and analyse valves’ engineering and environmental impacts holistically in the context of the entire pipeline system and the surrounding landscape.
 The risks could outweigh the benefits if a valve is placed in a sensitive environment.

-Although several valves are in operation at each pumping station, the critical valves (also generally referred to as mainline block valves) in a pipeline are spaced every few kilometres along with the pipeline systems.
-All mainline valves such as block valves are either operated manually, remotely or automatically:
+Although several valves operate at each pumping station, the critical valves (also generally referred to as mainline block valves) in a pipeline are spaced every few kilometres along the pipeline systems.
+All mainline valves, such as block valves, are either operated manually, remotely or automatically:

-• Automatic Shut-off Valve: Shut-off valves close automatically if pipeline pressure drops or if flow direction changes.
+- Automatic Shut-off Valve: Shut-off valves close automatically if pipeline pressure drops or flow direction changes.
 As an additional safety measure, automatic valves also can be closed manually.

 The minimum required spacing of these valves is prescribed in ASME B31.8, ‘Pipeline Transportation Systems for Liquid Hydrocarbons & Other Liquids.’
 Liquid pipelines have the following criteria for valve placement.